kurtismail/jQuery-weather-app/README.md

 ## Description
 Project aims to display current weather data of searched city around the world with fetching Weather Api data.

-## Learning Outcomes
+## Learning Outcomes.

 At the end of the this project

 - analyze a problem, create a weather condition app populated with a real weather api.

-- demonstrate their knowledge of algorithmic design principles.
+- demonstrate their knowledge of algorithmic design principles...

 ## Problem Statement